YuriyPrivezentsev/springContext/README.md

 At the moment when project started the key problem is tha test classes do not load Spring context.

-The assembly is done by the maven clean -> assembly:assembly sequence.
+The assembly is done by the maven clean -> compile -> assembly:assembly sequence.

 The run of test is done the following way:

-java -cp SpringTest-1.0-SNAPSHOT-full-pack.jar org.junit.runner.JUnitCore MessengerTest.
+java -cp SpringTest-1.0-SNAPSHOT-full-pack.jar org.junit.runner.JUnitCore MessengerTest